orisai/scheduler/docs/README.md

 When running the scheduler on multiple servers, a job can be executed twice within the same minute: server A finishes the job and releases its lock, then server B starts slightly later, sees no lock, and runs the same job.

-The scheduler prevents this using a **minute lock** – a short-lived lock (30-second TTL) acquired before the job runs.
-Unlike the job lock (which is released when the job finishes), the minute lock is never explicitly released.
-It stays in the lock store until its TTL expires, preventing another server from running the same job within the same minute.
+The scheduler prevents this using a **minute lock** – a lock keyed by `{jobId}/{clockMinute}` with a 60-second TTL, acquired before the job runs.
+Unlike the job lock (which is released when the job finishes), the minute lock is never explicitly released; it stays in the lock store until its TTL expires.
+Because the key includes the clock minute, different minutes never share a lock — this is what makes the worker's immediate start at any second of a minute safe (see [Worker lifecycle](#worker-lifecycle)), and the 60-second TTL keeps the lock in place for the entire clock minute so servers arriving anywhere within that minute see the same lock and skip.

 This requires a distributed lock store (Redis, database, etc.) – `InMemoryStore` is per-process and does not provide multi-server protection.